-- 76. Inspectors should ensure that their records of evidence are clear, evaluative, focused on outcomes and linked to the scope of the inspection.
+- 78. Inspectors should ensure that their records of evidence are clear, evaluative, focused on outcomes and linked to the scope of the inspection.
 They should record the source of the evidence, and the date or time they reviewed the evidence or that a meeting took place.
-They should make clear whether the evidence recorded represents effective practice or an area for development. - 77.
+They should make clear whether the evidence recorded represents effective practice or an area for development. - 79.
 Each inspector will maintain their own contemporaneous records of the evidence obtained from all aspects of the inspection.
-They should record summaries of their evaluations in the summary of evidence and analysis (SEA). - 78.
+They should record summaries of their evaluations in the summary of evidence and analysis (SEA). - 80.
 The SEA is the shared record of inspectors' evaluations and is a key tool in supporting inspectors to review their findings and arrive at overall conclusions about the experiences of children and young people.
-To this end, SEA entries should be evaluative and clearly express the inspector's view about the quality and effectiveness of practice, rather than simply describing the practice. - 79.
+To this end, SEA entries should be evaluative and clearly express the inspector's view about the quality and effectiveness of practice, rather than simply describing the practice. - 81.
 Two or more inspectors may coordinate their findings and agree for one inspector to record an evaluative summary in the SEA.
-Inspectors should complete SEA entries within two days of collecting the evidence.
-All SEA entries must be made before the team meeting on Thursday afternoon where provisional findings are agreed, though inspectors may review and update the SEA to reflect discussions at this meeting and the feedback meeting on Friday morning.
-All SEA entries should be completed by the end of the day on Friday of Week three as an accurate record is needed to support report writing and QA processes that start in week four. - 80.
+All SEA entries should be completed by the end of the day on Friday of Week three as an accurate record is needed to support report writing and QA processes that start in week four. - 82.
 All inspectors should individually and collectively review the SEA regularly to identify gaps in the evidence and confirm where the team has gathered sufficient evidence.
-The lead inspector will have oversight of the quality of recording and whether the evidence collated in the SEA covers the full scope of the inspection. - 81.
-Inspectors should not use the names of individual children, young people, family members or staff in their records.
+The lead inspector will have oversight of the quality of recording and whether the evidence collated in the SEA covers the full scope of the inspection.

+- 83. Inspectors should not use the names of individual children, young people, family members or staff in their records.
 They should record only the information that is necessary to help them accurately connect related evidence from across the local agencies; for example, case reference numbers, a person's initials and/or dates of birth.
-For individual staff and practitioners, inspectors should use their job titles/roles. - 82.
+For individual staff and practitioners, inspectors should use their job titles/roles. - 84.
 Each inspectorate will retain its inspectors' contemporaneous records in accordance with their retention policies.
 Ofsted will retain the SEA on behalf of the inspectorates in accordance with its retention policies.